IBM-Cloud/docs/toolchains/toolchains_integrations.md

 1. If you are configuring this tool integration as you are creating the toolchain, follow these steps:

  a.
 In the Configurable Integrations section, click **GitHub**.
-If you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitHub, click **Authorize** to go to the GitHub website.
+If you are creating the toolchain on {{site.data.keyword.Bluemix_notm}} Public and you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitHub, click **Authorize** to go to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
 If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.

  b.
 Review the default target repo locations for the GitHub repos.
 Those repos are cloned from the sample repos.
 If needed, change the names of the target repos.
  ![Default target repo locations](images/toolchain_github_config.png)